djalbat/reaction/README.md

 - Contexts
 - Mounting and unmounting

-Contexts are handled slightly differently.
-React elements can only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
-However, the current context is available as `this.context` when the `getChildContext()` method is invoked, or passed as the second argument of the `getChildContext()` method in the case of functions, so you can make programmatic decisions about what context to pass down to children.

-Functional components are entirely stateless in the sense that any `getInitialState()` method defined on the function in question is ignored.
-Similarly any `getChildContext()` method is ignored.
-However, such functions are passed two arguments, namely `props` *and* `context`, the latter being the child context of the parent element, if any.

 ## Supported lifecycle methods

 Of the component lifecycle methods, only these methods are supported: